You will have a great time touring the historical sites of San Antonio, Texas on the San Antonio Grand Tour with a live narrator.

 Enjoy the most famous sights in San Antonio on board a comfortable air conditioned tour bus.
 During your eight-hour tour, you can explore the historic Alamo and relax on a riverboat ride along the San Antonio Riverwalk, home of tropical foliage and fabulous shops, boutiques, and restaurants.
-You will also tour the Mission San Jose, Mission Concepcion, Buckhorn Saloon and Museum, Japanese Sunken Gardens, Texas Ranger Museum, El Mercado the traditional Mexican marketplace, and lunch at the San Antonio Riverwalk.
+You will also tour the Mission San Jose, Mission Conception, Japanese Sunken Gardens, El Mercado the traditional Mexican marketplace, and lunch at the San Antonio Riverwalk.
 Your knowledgeable tour guide will provide you with historical facts and stories of the sights along the way.

 Detailed Tour Itinerary